• Skip to main content

 • Affiliate marketing or partnerships

-Evaluate each of the life cycle marketing activities above to determine where best to put your time and energy towards as part of your marketing plan during tight times.
-I encourage you to also put extra emphasis on your brand building and value proposition.
-Your promotion of your artists will not stop entirely, of course.
-But may be appropriate for it will take on a soft selling tone.
-We will talk more about that below.
+Evaluate each of these activities to determine where to focus your time and energy during tight times.
+Emphasize brand building and your value proposition.
+Promotion of your artists will continue, but may take on a softer selling tone.

-As part of your gallery’s plan to survive a difficult economic climate, I recommend six key steps to take.
-Some you may need to put into place before a crisis hits.
-We usually get some warning or can see the writing on the walls in a precarious economy.
-These strategies should help keep some income flowing to pay the bills.
-They should also help set the gallery up for a fantastic comeback when conditions improve.
+To help your gallery survive a difficult economic climate, consider these six key steps.
+Some may need to be implemented before a crisis hits.
+These strategies can help maintain income and set the gallery up for a strong comeback when conditions improve.

-Your marketing messaging should shift from specifically focused on selling your artist to showcasing your gallery program and services.
-Elements of your gallery program and services connect with your buyer’s values and needs.
-Changing messaging will help you do three important things when a recession hits.
+Shift your marketing message from focusing on selling artists to showcasing your gallery program and services.
+Connect with your buyer’s values and needs.
+This shift will help you:

 • Build gallery brand equity